 - We tested it out.
 I had her where it in the dark and I used the fairy light remote to light her up.

-I repeat, this costume was so much fun to make and to see her in.
-She was literally shining.
+Again, this costume was so much fun to make and see her shine in.